So, you’ve landed yourself a job as a marketing manager.

 What kind of biscuits will you be contributing to the team snack drawer?

 The better you know and understand one another, the better you can all work together.
-It’s important that everyone in your team is on the same page, as this enables your department to maximise their productivity and essentially, makes work more enjoyable.

 We all spend a lot of time at work so it’s important to be happy!